starschema/snowflake-venafi-connector/README.md

 ### AWS

-* An S3 bucket in AWS where a json file stored with Venafi credentials.
+* An S3 bucket in AWS where a json file will be stored with Venafi credentials.

 * A role which has permission both to the Lambda functions and to access the bucket with the credentials.
 More information: [https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html]